 The international technology roadmap for photovoltaics (ITRPV) foresees that tandem PV based on crystalline silicon (c-Si) will make rapid progress towards industrial implementation, and will have obtained a significant market share by 2025.
 Because of the limited available area for PV and importance of rooftop PV, tandem PV is very suitable for the Netherlands.

 Hybrid organic-inorganic perovskite thin film solar cells are the primary candidate technology to be paired with c-Si to construct the tandem, while other candidates are also under investigation.
 Research organization Solliance, in which TNO participates, executes an industrial shared research program on perovskite PV technology.
-ECN part of TNO together with academic and industrial partners combines the perovskite thin film technology with c-Si technology to create tandem cells and modules.
+TNO together with academic and industrial partners combines the perovskite thin film technology with c-Si technology to create tandem cells and modules.
 So far an efficiency gain of 5 percentage points over typical industrial c-Si cells was achieved.
-ECN part of TNO expects to begin small scale module outdoor tests in 2018.
+TNO expects to begin small scale module outdoor tests in 2018.
 Solliance also looks into fully thin-film-based tandem PV technologies, such as perovskite combined with CIGS.

 Based on its know-how spanning the entire production chain from solar cell to PV system, TNO can provide support and cooperation on topics such as: